zlogic/mendix-docs/content/en/docs/developerportal/general/team-server/migrate-to-git.md

 To set up your local SVN repository, follow these steps:

 1. **Download and Install VisualSVN Server:**
-   - Visit the [VisualSVN Server download page](https://www.visualsvn.com/server/download/) and install the software.

-2. **Import the Repository:**
-   - Open VisualSVN Server and import the existing repository from the `.dump` file.
+   - Use [VisualSVN Server](https://www.visualsvn.com/server/download/) and import the existing repository from the `.dump` file.
 This will create a locally hosted SVN repository.

-3. **Access the Repository:**
+2. **Access the Repository:**
    - Use [TortoiseSVN](https://tortoisesvn.net/) to check out the repository.
 This will allow you to inspect the `.mpr` file or any other files within the repository.

 {{% alert color="info" %}}